Office 365 project – taking Staff Email to The Cloud

 - Early adopters for Skype for Business are now in place.

 - A review of shared mailboxes has commenced prior to their transfer to Office 365.

 - All new staff members will receive their new email account in Office 365.

 This project has been broken down into a number phases to allow for the smooth transition of service.

-Move staff mailboxes to the cloud and access to the Office suite of applications (Word, Excel, etc.) downloadable onto up to 5 devices – estimated implementation date August 2017 onwards.
+Move staff and shared mailboxes to the cloud and access to the Office suite of applications (Word, Excel, etc.) downloadable onto up to 5 devices – estimated implementation date August 2017 onwards.

 Implement Microsoft’s cloud services such as Skype for Business - estimated completion date December 2017.

-Enable 1TB cloud data storage through OneDrive for Business and access to the Office suite of applications (Word, Excel, etc.) both online through a browser and downloadable onto up to 5 devices - estimated completion date TBC.
+Enable 1TB cloud data storage through OneDrive for Business and access to other collaborative features - estimated completion date TBC.